 Mechanical damage, herbivores, microbes, heat, cold, drought, flood, atmospheric gases, light and ionizing radiation can all cause stress to plants.

-Right: Fluorescence time-lapse photography showing Arabidopsis plants responding to a wound by sending a long distance calcium wave across the plant.
+Right: Fluorescence time-lapse imaging showing Arabidopsis plants responding to a wound by sending a long distance calcium wave across the plant.
 This signal activates the jasmonic acid signaling system and induces systemic defense networks.
 There are many environmental signals that cause these calcium waves, including several listed above.

 Right Video: Astronauts Scott Kelly, Kjell Lindgren, and Kimiya Yui all munched on red romaine lettuce this afternoon, except unlike your sad desk salad, this produce was grown on the International Space Station.
 It was the first time people have eaten food cultivated in space.
 Aug 10, 2015 the birth of the first ever Space-Farmers.
 Video courtesy of UW-Madison.